 I recently read this post about the lack of female representation in virtual reality.
-A few of the points from the post really stuck out to me.
+A few of the points from the post stuck out to me.

 - “Women often take supporting roles within [start-ups].”

 - “VR offers us a fresh start.
 As a society, we don’t need to bring the baggage of the past with us…” (not like other computer stereotyped industries).

-The first point really made me stop for a second.
+The first point made me stop for a second.
 I joined Doghead Simulations (a VR startup) in about its 8th week of infancy.
 I became the 4th co-founder of the company by significantly contributing to the success of the company.
 I may not have created the VR startup all by myself but I did take on a large amount of risk by leaving my comfortable, corporate job to be in the startup.
-I think these two factors showed my fellow co-founders I was serious and believed in the startup which lead to my ideas being treated with co-founder level respect.
+I think these two factors showed my fellow co-founders I was serious and believed in the startup which led to my ideas being treated with respect.

 My CEO reached out and found me an awesome mentor; a woman who started her own company as well.
 He did this not because he thought, as one of the only women in the company, I needed a mentor, but because he believes everyone should have someone they can talk to and learn from outside of the company.

-Our social media marketer, Tony, tracked down social media hashtags like #womeninvr, #womenintech, and Facebook groups for women in tech for me so that I could be part of a community of fellow women in VR.
+One of our social media writers, tracked down social media hashtags like #womeninvr, #womenintech, and Facebook groups for women in tech for me so that I could be part of a community of fellow women in VR.
 He didn’t do this just for me or just because I’m a woman.
 He found meetups and groups for the other co-founders to get involved in the VR community too.
-Sure, I could have done this myself but it means so much more to have my colleagues reach out for me in this way.
+Sure, I could have done this myself but it means so much more to have my colleagues reach out to me in this way.